Scroll Percentage: 0%

 Saving the endangered Mountain grackle from extinction through collecting biological data and community outreach via the Rana Chiva bus.

 The endangered (IUCN, 2017) Mountain Grackle is in the decline due to mining and farmland development.
 In order to protect the natural habitat of the species, it’s important to expand the habitat where the birds roam, a key deliverable of the project.
 In addition, we are launching an educational campaign to raise awareness about the grackle through a traveling classroom via a school bus conversion called the Rana Chiva.
-The desired outcome of this multi-faceted project is to reverse the grackle’s population trend from decreasing to increasing, so that its Red List status can be downgraded from Endangered.
+The desired outcome of this multi-faceted project is to reverse the grackle’s population trend from decreasing to increasing, in order to downgrade its Red List status.

 Click here to view images from Endangered Colombian Mountain Grackle field report gallery on Flickr.